Oxy949/ginzzzu-portraits/README.md

 # Usage

-After installing, you’ll find a PC/NPC control panel at the bottom of your screen—an intuitive way to manage all your character portraits right on the tabletop.
+After installing, you’ll find a PC/NPC control panel at the bottom of your screen — an intuitive way to manage all your character portraits right on the tabletop.

 ## Panel controls